-As coral restoration efforts continue to increase in size and number, there is an overwhelming need for information for scientific input into restoration spatial planning and siting, defining restoration success, and evaluation of progress towards successfully meeting restoration goals.
-Meaningful, consistent, comparable, and quantitative data is required to quantify the changes that result from restoration actions.
+As coral restoration efforts continue to increase in size and number, there is an overwhelming need for information for scientific input into restoration spatial planning and siting, defining restoration success, and evaluation of progress toward successfully meeting restoration goals.
+Meaningful, consistent, comparable, and quantitative data are required to quantify the changes that result from restoration actions.

 Why We Care

 Coral reefs provide many key ecosystem services, including coastal protection, habitat for diverse organisms, and support to human uses such as tourism and fisheries.
 As coral reefs continue to decline due to both global and local stressors, there is an increasing focus on coral reef restoration to help preserve coral reef ecosystems.
 Restoration can be used to meet many different goals to enhance natural coral populations and improve the services that reefs provide.
 Restoration goals can include improving coral reefs’ ecological resilience, climate resilience, and the coastal protection that reefs provide; promoting marine education, stewardship and tourism; provisioning of livelihoods; and improving fish and invertebrate abundance through enhanced habitat.
 Coral reef restoration, while a quickly growing field, is still relatively new.
 Guidance on how best to evaluate the success of coral restoration for multiple goals is needed, as is spatial planning for restoration implementation.

 What We Are Doing